Skip to main content

 The following steps will require replacing variables in templated IAM policies to create policies that will work in your environment.
 The variables that will be used are:

-1. Create an IAM Role that will be passed to the DynamoDB service to allow Table autoscaling.
-The role name must be DynamoDBAutoscaleRole.
+1. Create an IAM Role named DynamoDBAutoscaleRole, which will be passed to the DynamoDB service to allow Table autoscaling.

 2. Use the following JSON to create the DynamoDBAutoscaleRole Role’s permission body.